SynteLang/SynteLang/README.md

 - Low to high.
 Start from low frequencies (less than 20 hertz) for modulation and combine them and/or outputting to signals with `out` for later use, before progressing to high (audible) frequencies.

 - name each signal by the next available letter of the alphabet.
-Added functions will contain signals that are numbered to avoid conflicts, these are displayed in the `info.go` terminal so you can avoid them. ◊  Another approach, which is good for beginners is semantic naming, which is a clever way of saying to give a name that describes what the value represents - what it *means*.
+Another approach, which is good for beginners is semantic naming, which is a clever way of saying to give a name that describes what the value represents - what it *means*.
 For example: OscPitch, modulatorA, lfo, env1 etc.

 - if you realise that you need to add in further modulation or adjust values, you can use `push` to break the necklace and then `pop` to resume later.